 The key is to bring together provider organizations with different strengths.
 For example, an effective collaborative network might include one or more community hospitals (to provide the bulk of inpatient care), a multispecialty physician group (to take the lead on care management), an academic medical center (to deliver high-cost tertiary and quaternary care), and a variety of skilled nursing and home health agencies (to manage patients who have chronic diseases or who require post-acute care).

 The goal is to create an organized system of care that can manage the full range of risks.
 No one organization will excel at everything, but a network that leverages individual strengths has an excellent chance of differentiating itself in the market.

 What is the right time to assume risk?
 Although the conditions in a provider organization’s market are important, the timing ultimately depends on how soon the organization can build an infrastructure that allows it to model costs, manage populations, leverage analytics, and build effective provider coalitions.
 Risk-based contracting is part of the future of health care, so provider organizations should begin developing that infrastructure now.

 Dan Marino is managing partner for Lumina Health Partners.
 This article originally appeared as the cover story for the October issue of hfm.
-Download a complimentary reprint of the article here.
+Fill out the form below to receive a complimentary reprint of the article.